ipuhakka/BetAI/Documentation/BetAI.md

 population of nodes, and carries on the algorithm.

 ## Requirements

+### Data handling
+1. method to return a list of matches based on row number
+2. method for returning count of matches in memory
+3. method to count mean home/away -goals in league in a given season, before match n.
+4. method to return N last home- or awaymatches from a given team starting from a given date.
+If team doesn't have n home/awaymatches, n previous all matches are returned.

+#### Progress
+All done.

 ### Predicting results:
 1. System needs to get a list of n previous matches for home and away team.